Research Jobs at Columbia University with Visa Sponsorship

 Which visa types does Columbia University commonly use for Research staff?

-Columbia uses H-1B for most full-time Research staff, E-3 for Australian nationals, and TN for Canadian and Mexican researchers in qualifying occupational categories.
+Columbia uses H-1B for most full-time Research staff, E-3 visa for Australian nationals, and TN visa for Canadian and Mexican researchers in qualifying occupational categories.
 F-1 OPT and CPT are available for current students.
-Some postdoctoral positions are offered under J-1 exchange visitor status through Columbia's research programs, which has different work authorization rules than H-1B.
+Some postdoctoral positions are offered under J-1 visa exchange visitor status through Columbia's research programs, which has different work authorization rules than H-1B.

 What qualifications does Columbia University expect for sponsored Research roles?